npm package discovery and stats viewer.

 BitGo JavaScript SDK

-The BitGo Platform and SDK makes it easy to build multi-signature crypto-currency applications today with support for Bitcoin, Ethereum and many other coins.
+The BitGo Platform enables you to build multisignature and MPC cryptocurrency applications for over a thousand digital assets.
+You can view all BitGo supported assets on the Developer Portal.
 The SDK is fully integrated with the BitGo co-signing service for managing all of your BitGo wallets.

-Included in the SDK are examples for how to use the API to manage your multi-signature wallets.
+The SDK includes examples for how to use the API to manage your wallets.

-Please email us at [email protected] if you have questions or comments about this API.
+If you have questions or comments about this API, email [email protected].

 Known Vulnerabilities BitGo SDK